Diane Penneys Edelman

-Diane Penneys Edelman is Professor of Legal Writing and Director of International Programs at Villanova University School of Law, where she has taught since 1993.
-She teaches Legal Analysis, Writing and Oral Advocacy I and II, and has previously taught Advanced Appellate Advocacy and Legal Analysis & Writing for Undergraduates.
-At Villanova, she created and has taught in a unique International Advocacy course for first-year law students, in which more than 600 students have participated to date.
+Diane Penneys Edelman retired in 2023 from Villanova University Charles Widger School of Law.
+Professor Edelman joined Villanova Law in 1993, serving as its Director of International Programs and Director of the Legal Writing Program from 2000 through 2008.
+She taught Legal Research, Analysis, Writing and Oral Advocacy I and II, Advanced Appellate Advocacy and Legal Analysis & Writing for Undergraduates.
+At Villanova, she created and taught in a unique International Advocacy course for first-year law students, in which more than 600 students participated.
 She has written and spoken regionally and nationally about legal writing, the connection between international law and legal writing, and teaching legal writing to students whose first language is not English.
-She is a co-author of From Product to Process: Evolution of a Legal Writing Program, published in the Pittsburgh Law Review, as well as articles in the Brooklyn Journal of International Law and Perspectives.
+She is a co-author of From Product to Process: Evolution of a Legal Writing Program, published in the Pittsburgh Law Review, as well as articles in the Brooklyn Journal of International Law, Drexel Law Review, the ABA’s Careers in International Law (4th ed.), and Perspectives.

 As Director of International Programs, Professor Edelman designed and taught in Villanova’s summer program in Montréal in 2004 and 2005.
-She also designed the Villanova – University of St. Thomas summer program in Rome, which she directs and in which she has taught International Art and Cultural Heritage Law since 2007.
-Professor Edelman has also developed Villanova's new JD/LLM dual degree programs in collaboration with the University of Edinburgh, the University of Leiden, Birkbeck College of the University of London, the National University of Singapore, and the City University of Hong Kong.
+She also designed the Villanova – University of St. Thomas summer program in Rome, which she directed and in which she taught International Art and Cultural Heritage Law for nine years.
+Professor Edelman also developed Villanova's JD/LLM International Studies program in collaboration with the University of Edinburgh, the University of Leiden, Birkbeck College of the University of London, the National University of Singapore, and the City University of Hong Kong.

 Professor Edelman has been active in developing legal skills training programs for foreign lawyers and law professors.
 Her activities in this area include: